 We file patent applications directed to the composition of matter and methods of use and manufacture for our drug candidates.
-As of February 1, 2019, we were the sole owner of 13 patents in the United States and we had 16 pending patent applications in the United States, 47 granted patents and 117 pending patent applications in foreign jurisdictions.
+As of February 10, 2020, we were the sole owner of 20 patents in the United States and we had 10 pending patent applications in the United States, two pending international applications filed under the Patent Cooperation Treaty, or PCT, 59 granted patents and 96 pending patent applications in foreign jurisdictions.
+The PCT is an international patent law treaty that provides a unified procedure for filing a single initial patent application to seek patent protection for an invention simultaneously in each of the member states.
+Although a PCT application is not itself examined and cannot issue as a patent, it allows the applicant to seek protection in any of the member states through national-phase applications.
 The technology underlying such pending patent applications has been developed by us and was not acquired from any in-licensing agreement.

-The intellectual property portfolios for our key drug candidates as of February 1, 2019 are summarized below.
+The intellectual property portfolios for our key drug candidates as of February 10, 2020 are summarized below.